 Franc has been a big influence in me being where I am as a photographer today – either through what he taught me directly or by giving me such a solid foundation to build on with my own learning.

-And to follow it up, why did I want to and why would you?
+And to follow that up, why did I want to and why would you?

 Why learn anything?

 While I was learning photography from somebody else, I was also a teacher myself.

 Not a photography teacher, but an English teacher.
 Below is a picture of me with one of my old classes, back in 2011.

 My students were mainly adults paying for the lessons themselves, with the most common reason they gave for doing so being “I want to work for a foreign company”.

 In all honesty, the English they were learning from me wouldn’t have been enough to get them that position all by itself.